hpaluch/webmon-go/README.md

 I used many resources to write this program including (but no guarantee to be comprehensive!):

-Most of them come from my own App:
+Most of them come from my own App (see README.md ot ZoList for Resources):
 * ZoList written in Go for GAE: https://github.com/hpaluch/zolist-go